e45lee/artifact-boolean-algebras/README.md

 ```
 to enter the container terminal.
 It holds a copy of this file for convenience.

+If you want to read or edit files, both nano and vim is installed.

 To see that the proofs are correct, you can rebuild the proofs by:
 ```
 cd proofs